 Earth and physical sciences

-Our scientists work on a broad range of challenging questions, conducting field work throughout New Zealand and on every continent of the world.
+With expertise gained in this natural laboratory, our earth scientists work on many challenging questions, conducting field work throughout New Zealand and on every continent.